 K-State Online Updates

-Updates to Canvas were released on Jan.
-7. Canvas operates on a monthly release cycle through which features are added or updated on the third weekend of the month.
-To see all the new features and fixed bugs, view the complete January Release Notes.
+Updates to Canvas were released on Feb.
+18. Canvas operates on a monthly release cycle, with features added or updated every three weeks.
+To see all the new features and fixed bugs, view the complete February Release Notes.
 In addition to the Canvas release, Information Technology Services releases updates to services and integrations with K-State Online through the month as necessary.

 K-State Online | Home

 K-State Online Canvas is the online learning environment for Kansas State University.
 K-State Online provides integration with KSIS for course and final grade management, a variety of tools and services to connect student and instructors with the variety of options on the web, mobile apps and mobile browser support, as well as the tools and communication options that instructors, staff and students need.